 Location: If you’re not located in the United States, go ahead and ignore Pandora altogether — it’s only available stateside following the removal of support in Oceania territories.
 Spotify, on the other hand, is available in a vast number of countries.

 Compatibility: With Wi-Fi-enabled smart speakers reaching an all-time peak in popularity, you might want to consider whether your favorite speaker is natively compatible with Spotify or Pandora.
 Popular smart speakers like the Sonos One and the Amazon Echo line support both Spotify Connect and Pandora Everywhere via Wi-Fi; here is a full list of Spotify devices and a full list of Pandora devices.
+Keep in mind, integration with devices like smart speakers often requires a paid account.

 Despite having existed for nearly twice as long, Pandora simply can’t keep up with Spotify’s impressive versatility and usability.
-The recent introduction of Pandora Premium means users can finally listen to a massive collection of specific songs and albums at their pleasure, but Pandora is playing catch-up at this point, and it’s pretty far behind.
+The recent introduction of Pandora Premium means users can listen to a massive collection of specific songs and albums at their pleasure, but Pandora is playing catch-up at this point, and it’s pretty far behind.
 Spotify has better social features, better apps, and more value for your dollar.
 If you’re constantly looking to expand your musical horizons and are in love with radio-style listening, Pandora is absolutely a reasonable investment, but in general, we recommend choosing Spotify.

 Overall winner: Spotify